clicknium/clicknium-docs/doc/api/python/webdriver/attach_by_title_url.md

         timeout = 30
     ) -> BrowserTab***

-Attach to an opened browser tab with specified title and/or url.
+Attach to an open browser tab with a specified title and/or url.

 **Parameters:**
     &emsp;**title**: str